Reds vs. Cardinals Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- The Cardinals will hand the ball to Adam Wainwright (1-0) for his fourth start of the season.
+- The Cardinals' Steven Matz (0-5) will make his 10th start of the season.

+- In nine starts this season, Matz has not yet earned a quality start.

-- Wainwright will look to finish five or more innings for the fourth start in a row.
+- Matz has seven starts of five or more innings this season in nine chances.
+He averages 5.1 innings per outing.

 |Opponent